tomorrow-nf/Stickbot/README.md

-# Gifkin
+# Stickbot
-The Official Bot for the [Icons: Combat Arena Discord Server](https://discord.gg/icons)
+The Official Bot for the [CustomGCC Discord Server](https://discord.customg.cc)

-Gifkins are the names of the green aliens in the background of Icons: Combat Arena.
-One of them signed up to help us moderate the official Discord server!
+Based off of Gifkin, the Icons: Combat Arena discord bot, and the successor to Zhubot, the previous CGCC bot which died in a tragic lightning strike.

 ## How does it work?
-Gifkin is a Discord Bot powered by [discord.js](https://discord.js.org/).
-The Bot is being regularly maintained and updated to meet the needs of the growing Icons community, and supports things like automatic role distribution, removal of messages with harmful content, server usage information, and more.
+Stickbot is a Discord Bot powered by [discord.js](https://discord.js.org/).
+The Bot is being regularly maintained and updated to meet the needs of the growing CGCC community, and supports things like automatic role distribution, removal of messages with harmful content, server usage information, and more.
 If you have suggestions for what the bot should do, let the Mod team know!

 ## Features
+To be updated
 Gifkin can do many things, and is getting neat upgrades all the time!
 A small sampling of what he can do:

 * Server info (Can tell you how many members have joined the server, and how many are online)